zfnick/claudible/README.md

 ## Security & Data

-- Session‑only: No data is saved to a database in this demo.
+- Session‑only: No data is saved to a database in this demo
 - No external API calls are performed
 - PDF export is local; nothing is uploaded